-N [int or list of ints] Dimension of Hilbert space.
-If provided as a list of ints, then the dimension is the product over this list, but the dims property of the new Qobj are set to this list.
+dimensions [(int) or (list of int) or (list of list of int)] Dimension of Hilbert space.
+If provided as a list of ints, then the dimension is the product over this list, but the dimension property of the new Qobj are set to this list.
+This can produce either oper or super depending on the passed dimensions.

+'''

 oper [qobj] Identity operator Qobj.

+'''